 This is a summer program which allows current ADN students to complete non-clinical BSN courses prior to applying to the School of Nursing’s RN-to-BSN (ADN-to-BSN) program.

 The ideal candidate for this program is in 2nd or 3rd semester of their ADN program.
 Applicants are ranked by GPA and the highest-ranking applicants will be able to enroll in summer courses through CSULB CPIE.
-Graduating students are encouraged to apply to the RN-to-BSN program.
+Graduating students are encouraged to apply to the RN-to-BSN program (see program information above).

 General Requirements for Eligibility to the Summer Bridge Program: